trimstray/nginx-admins-handbook/README.md

 - the exact match is the best priority (processed first); ends search if match
 - the prefix match is the second priority; there are two types of prefixes: `^~` and `(none)`, if this match used the `^~` prefix, searching stops
-- the regular expression match has the lowest priority; in the order they are defined in the configuration file
+- the regular expression match has the lowest priority; there are two types of prefixes: `~` and `~*`; in the order they are defined in the configuration file
 - if regular expression searching yielded a match, that result is used, otherwise, the match from prefix searching is used

 Short example from the [Nginx documentation](https://nginx.org/en/docs/http/ngx_http_core_module.html#location):